TRAVEL :

 Travel Possibilities:

 These are good reasons to get a passport now if you don't have one.
 It used to be you could travel anywhere in North and Central America with a government issued ID like a driver's license.
-A travel visa was issued at the airport or border.
+A travel visa was issued at the airport or border if it was required.
 Since 9/11 this is no longer true.
-Now you need a government issued passport (if you want to get back into the country OR out of the airport).
+Now you need a government issued passport to go anywhere outside your country (legally), and especially to get back in.

 Getting a U.S. Passport: